wbrp/build-alarm/README.rst

 Build Alarm
 ===========

-A small build alarm program to connect Jenkins to the
+A small build alarm program to connect Jenkins to an alarm light.

 Building
 --------